-Cyndi Nguyen is the co-founder and executive director of VIET (Vietnamese Initiative in Economic Training) which works to develop educational and economic training programs and act as a resource center for minority residents in Louisiana.
+In May, Cyndi Nguyen will begin representing District E on the New Orleans City Council.
+Ms. Nguyen also serves the city as the co-founder and executive director of VIET (Vietnamese Initiative in Economic Training) which works to develop educational and economic training programs and act as a resource center for minority residents in Louisiana.

-Nguyen is a fellow of the Community Leadership Fellowship Program funded by the Kellogg Foundation and a co-host on the Good Life Show with Gumbo Talk on WBOK 1230AM.
+In addition, Nguyen is a fellow of the Community Leadership Fellowship Program, funded by the Kellogg Foundation, and is a co-host on the Good Life Show with Gumbo Talk on WBOK 1230AM.
 She serves on the boards of the New Orleans Chamber of Commerce, Boys Scout of America, East New Orleans Business District Development and Girl Scouts of Southeast Louisiana.
 She also serves on the Community Advisory Committee for WYES and the New Orleans East Hospital.

 She holds a Bachelor Degree in Social Work from Loras College and a Master in Organizational Management from the University of Phoenix.

 Luz Lobos is CEO and Founder of Synergy Design Group, an exhibit design firm focused on providing trade show display solutions and permanent branded selling and museum environments for local, national and international clients.
 Her work at Synergy has been featured in national industry magazines and the company has received Exhibitor Magazine’s “Portable/Modular Design Award” and “People’s Choice Award.”